zimingd/yeelight_flux_control/README.md

 Requires Python 3

-'LAN Mode' must be enableed for your bulbs using the Yeelight Andriod/iOS app
+'LAN Mode' must be enabled for your bulbs using the Yeelight Andriod/iOS app

 To run:
 ```